-Best Microphones for Filmmaking: What to Consider
+Best Microphones for Filmmaking: What to Consider in 2020

 As always, finding a proper microphone that fits in your budget is the main factor here.
 There are microphones for all budgets, so finding the one that fits your budget and still provides you with high quality audio is the ultimate goal.

 Will you be using your smartphone or a DSLR?
 Maybe you will use a dedicated recording device instead.
 Whatever your choice for recording interface, make sure the microphone you choose is compatible to make sure there are no problems.

 Best Microphones for Filmmaking in 2020: Our Picks